 Along with the collaborative design that was mindful of energy conservation from the beginning, there have been several measures incorporated into the design to foster energy conservation.
 These items include:

-The temperature and other climate controls will blanket the space to insure optimization of the heating and air conditioning equipment without compromising comfort.
+- Temperature and other climate controls blanket the space to ensure optimization of the heating and air conditioning equipment without compromising comfort.